Srinivas39322/DATS_6101_11_GROUP_7/README.md

 # DATS_6101_11_GROUP_7
 Certainly, here's a sample README file for your project:

-# Analytical Insights into iOS App Profitability
+# Analytical Insights into iOS App Profitability: A Comprehensive Study of the Apple App Store

 ## Team Members
 - Krishnasurya Gopalakrishnan